terremoth/my-cheatsheets/performance.md

-# Performance and Tunning Web Applications Cheatsheet
+# Performance and Tuning Web Applications Cheatsheet

 ## In your backend
 - [ ] if some information is repeatedly showing in the screen (views) coming from backend from Database, consider adding some cache like Redis or Memcached